-Fillers (sometimes called discourse markers) are words or sounds like erm, er, you know, like, well, I mean etc used in spoken discourse to fulfil various functions.
+Fillers (sometimes included in the wider category of discourse markers) are words or sounds like, erm, er, you know, like, well, I mean etc used in spoken discourse to fulfil various functions.
 They may eg :

 - give the speaker thinking time while avoiding frequent or long pauses.
 Example : It was erm, like as if he wanted to tell us about it but, you know, wasn't sure what to say

 - serve as a turn taking strategy to indicate the speaker wants to take the floor.
 Example: Erm - could I just add something?

 - be used as a politeness strategy , indicating hesitation before giving a dispreferred second in an adjacency pair - ie a refusal of a request or invitation : Example A : Would you like to come to dinner on Saturday?
 B : Oh, erm well, I'd love to but...

 (Remember that Amazon often has used copies of the books you want at prices much lower than the advertised price.
 It's always worth checking out.)